Hamood Uz Zaman Khan

 Hamood Uz Zaman Khan is a retired Pakistan Army general who served as a Secretary of Defence and as a federal secretary of the Ministry of Defence Production.

 Career

 Military

 Khan was commissioned in the Army Air Defense on 11 September 1986.
 During his tenure in the Pakistan Army, he held the position of Staff Officer within an Infantry Brigade, was part of the Military Operation Directorate, and acted as the Chief of Staff at the Army Air Defence Command Headquarters.
 His service extended to international peacekeeping efforts, where he was a Military Observer in DR Congo under the auspices of the United Nations.
 His leadership roles included commanding a self-propelled Air Defence Regiment, leading an Air Defence Brigade and an Infantry Brigade, overseeing an Air Defence Division, and managing the Army Air Defence Command Headquarters.
-Additionally, he held the role of Director General Weapons & Equipment at the General Headquarters.
+Additionally, he served as Director General Weapons & Equipment at the General Headquarters.

 National Command & Operation Centre (NCOC)

 Khan has the distinction of establishing and operating the National Command and Operation Center (NCOC) during the COVID-19 pandemic.
 During his tenure at NCOC, he effectively planned and coordinated strategies to combat the pandemic.